meglanghoffdesign/readme-generator/README.md

 node index.js

 ## Usage
 When you run the program, it will prompt you with a series of questions about your project.
+Here is an application walkthrough: https://www.loom.com/share/eef187e933a14ed490c35dadf67c6b80?sid=b73047a6-78d3-41d3-9d74-7e8e5b829e16

 ## License
 [MIT License](https://opensource.org/licenses/MIT)